- This is a LIVE webinar and will NOT be recorded.

 About the Speaker:

 Steve Gravenkemper, PhD is a consulting psychologist, who has over two decades of experience in consulting with teams and organizations.
 Steve is a past president of the Society of Consulting Psychology.
 Current areas of focus include team effectiveness, succession planning, employee engagement, culture change, talent assessment, next generation leaders, and leadership development.
 On a personal note, Steve became “hooked on Improv” while taking classes in Detroit, Chicago, and Columbus.
-He performed briefly as a member of the Improv troupe, @ mpersand, in Detroit.
+Steve performs locally with the Improv troupe, Fincht.
 Steve offers the disclaimer that while he has had a great deal of fun with Improv, he still doesn’t see himself as being that “funny”.
 He does have a firm belief that there are multiple applications of improvisation that directly apply to organizational and team effectiveness.

 Key Literary References:

 - Alda, A. (2017).
 If I understood you, would I have this look on my face?: My adventures in the art and science of communicating.
 Random House: New York, New York.
 Leonard, K. &

 - Yorton, K. (2015).
 Yes, and: Lessons from The Second City.
 Harper Collins: New York, New